Gustav Koerner: Early life and education

 Gustav was the son of the Frankfurt publisher, bookseller and art dealer Bernhard Körner (1776–1829) and his wife Maria Magdalena Kämpfe (1776–1847), daughter of another Frankfurt bookseller.
 He graduated with Abitur from the Gymnasium Francofurtanum.
-Then he studied law at the universities in Jena, Munich and Heidelberg and graduated 1832 from the University of Heidelberg as Dr. iuris utriusque, doctor as well as German and Roman law.
+Then he studied law at the University of Jena, the Ludwig-Maximilians-Universität München, and Heidelberg University, and graduated 1832 from Heidelberg University as Dr. iuris utriusque, doctor as well as German and Roman law.

 Escape from Persecution in Germany

 On Christmas Eve 1830 in Munich, Koerner was involved in a somewhat drunken snowball fight that led to a confrontation with the Gendarmerie of that city in royal Bavaria where an officer was knocked down and wounded.
 Because of his participation in these so-called "Christmas riots," he was taken into custody for four months, later recalling that during the time of his captivity he learned more about the law than during the whole of his two-years of study at the University of Jena.
-Owing to this event the University of Munich was temporarily closed and after his custody, Koerner changed to the university in Heidelberg.
+Owing to this event, the Ludwig-Maximilians-Universität München was temporarily closed and after his custody, Koerner changed to the university in Heidelberg.

 Koerner was one of the participants at the Hambach Festival in the spring of 1832 which was held to prepare a free, democratic, and unified state in Germany.
 The German Confederation's legation of sovereigns, the Bundestag (officially called the Bundesversammlung, Federal Assembly), was located in the Palais Thurn und Taxis in the center of Frankfurt, Koerner's native city.
 During the Frankfurter Wachensturm in 1833, a failed attempt by students to start a revolution in all states of the German Confederation, Koerner was injured and, to avoid being prosecuted by the authorities and held captive for high treason which would threaten capital punishment, he escaped in female dress to France.
 A warrant was out for him.
 He is counted as one of the Dreissiger.

 The Central Federal Bureau for Investigations (Bundes-Central-Behörde für Untersuchungen) in Frankfurt was set up after the revolt against the reign of the President of the German Confederation, Francis I, Emperor of Austria, his chancellor Prince Metternich and his other vassals including King Frederick William III of Prussia.
 These authorities assigned him number 908 with the name Gustav Peter Philipp Koerner in their infamous "black book" of revolutionary suspects.
 The Free City of Frankfurt was occupied by federal troops from Austria and Prussia which meant a de facto total loss of its independence.